prantlf/find-npm-by-author/README.md

  ![Dependency status](https://img.shields.io/librariesio/release/npm/find-npm-by-author)
 ](https://www.npmjs.com/package/find-npm-by-author)

 Looks for local NPM packages by their author or URL.
-Can be used to detect packages of authors, whose work you want to fund, or who you want to avoid, because they are not reliable.
+Can be used to detect packages of authors, whose work you want to fund, or who you want to avoid.

 ## Synopsis